inab/rd-connect-user-management/README-API.md

 	* `POST /users/:user_id/documents/:document_name/metadata`: A document following [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema is used to modify the metadata of the document.

 * `GET /organizationalUnits`: It returns the list of registered organizational units.

+	* `GET /organizationalUnits?schema`: It returns the JSON Schema which validates an organizational unit entry.

 	* `PUT /organizationalUnits`: It creates a new organizational unit.
 The input must be a JSON document following [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema.

 	* `GET /organizationalUnits/:ou_id`: It returns the organizational unit which matches the record, or 404 if not found.
 It follows [organizationalUnitValidation.json](libs/RDConnect/organizationalUnitValidation.json) JSON schema.